Michael Jordan: Legacy

-In August 2009, the Naismith Memorial Basketball Hall of Fame in Springfield, Massachusetts, opened a Michael Jordan exhibit that contained items from his college and NBA careers as well as from the 1992 "Dream Team"; the exhibit also has a batting baseball glove to signify Jordan's short career in the Minor League Baseball.
-After Jordan received word of his acceptance into the Hall of Fame, he selected Class of 1996 member David Thompson to present him.
-As Jordan would later explain during his induction speech in September 2009, he was not a fan of the Tar Heels when growing up in North Carolina but greatly admired Thompson, who played for the rival NC State Wolfpack.
-In September, he was inducted into the Hall with several former Bulls teammates in attendance, including Scottie Pippen, Dennis Rodman, Charles Oakley, Ron Harper, Steve Kerr, and Toni Kukoč.
-Dean Smith and Doug Collins, two of Jordan's former coaches, were also among those present.
-His emotional reaction during his speech when he began to cry was captured by Associated Press photographer Stephan Savoia and would later go viral on social media as the "Crying Jordan" Internet meme.
+In August 2009, the Naismith Memorial Basketball Hall of Fame opened a Michael Jordan exhibit.
+When Jordan was accepted into the Hall of Fame, he selected Class of 1996 member David Thompson to present him.
+As Jordan would explain during his induction speech in September 2009, he was not a fan of the Tar Heels when growing up in North Carolina but greatly admired Thompson, who played for the rival NC State Wolfpack.
+Several former Bulls teammates were in attendance at the induction, including Scottie Pippen, Dennis Rodman, Charles Oakley, Ron Harper, Steve Kerr, and Toni Kukoč, as were former coaches Dean Smith and Doug Collins.
+His emotional reaction during his speech when Jordan began to cry was captured by Associated Press photographer Stephan Savoia and would later go viral on social media as the "Crying Jordan" meme.
 In 2016, President Barack Obama honored Jordan with the Presidential Medal of Freedom.
-In October 2021, Jordan was named to the NBA 75th Anniversary Team.
+In October 2021, he was named to the NBA 75th Anniversary Team.
 In September 2022, Jordan's jersey in which he played the opening game of the 1998 NBA Finals was sold for $10.1 million, making it the most expensive game-worn sports memorabilia in history.
-In December 2022, the NBA unveiled a new MVP trophy, named in Jordan's honor, to be awarded beginning with the 2022–23 season.
-The Michael Jordan Trophy will replace the original trophy, named in honor of the NBA's first commissioner (then president) Maurice Podoloff; a new Maurice Podoloff Trophy was also unveiled to be awarded to the team with the best overall regular season record.
+In December 2022, the NBA unveiled a new MVP trophy, named in Jordan's honor, to be awarded beginning with the 2022–23 season, which replaced the original trophy, named in honor of former NBA commissioner Maurice Podoloff.